suchipi/hex-engine/packages/website/docs/api-core.md

 Sets or gets the name of the current Entity.

 This is just a nice-to-have for debugging purposes; if you don't do this, we will do our best to give the Entity a name based on its root Component.

+> In version 0.0.0, this hook could only set the entity name.
+The functionality to get the entity name was added in version 0.0.2, but the `name` parameter mistakenly remained required until version 0.1.3.

 #### Usage